39 Million people around the world are blind, and over 285 Million people are severely vision impaired.

 At our eye camps, we screen patients for cataracts, as well as providing children with general eye health checks, and distributing glasses.
 We treat patients for any issues that they may have with their eye health, and actively work to prevent visual impairments throughout the World.

-Why not attend our upcoming annual events, especially the celebration of achieving our massive target of 100,000 cataract surgeries target.
+Why not attend our upcoming annual events, especially the celebration of achieving our massive targets of cataract surgeries.

 Eye Glasses Distribution